 The discussion in §4 and §5.2 focused on the abstract domain $\mathrm{KS}[V;V']$ .
-Each value in $\mathrm{KS}[V;V']$ describes an affine-closed relation between pre-states and post-states, where (i) each state is an assignment to some set of variables V, and (ii) both states have the same number of variables.
-In this section, we use $\mathrm{KS}[V;V']$ values to over-approximate the concrete collecting semantics of state-to-state transformers outlined in §6.2.2.
-Typically, we think of V states as "initial states" and V' states as "current states."
-However, to describe semantic reinterpretation for KS, we also need a way to represent state-to-value transformations, which are needed to overapproximate the concrete collecting semantics of a subexpression with respect to a given state-to-state transformation ( $\S 6.2.2$ ).
+Each value in $\mathrm{KS}[V;V']$ describes an affine-closed relation between pre-states and poststates, where (i) each state is an assignment to some set of variables V, and (ii) both states have the same number of variables.
+In this section, we use $\mathrm{KS}[V;V']$ values to over-approximate the concrete collecting semantics of state-to-state transformers, as given in §6.2.1.
+Typically, we think of V states as "initial states" and V' states as "current states".
+However, to describe semantic reinterpretation for KS, we also need a way to represent state-to-value transformations, which are needed to over-approximate the concrete collecting semantics of a subexpression in a context (§6.2.2).